SwingGuy1024/Blog/Bad Uses of Optional.md

        }
        securityQuestion.setSecurityAnswer("test");

 If your IDE doesn't have an inspection to tell you that the last line can produce a `NullPointerException`, find a better IDE.
 If it does have one, turn it on.
+(In IntelliJ, it's called *Constant Conditions and Exceptions*.)

 3. This code is fine, but it doesn't take advantage of what Optional has to offer.